Tour Access Statement

 Toilet Facilities

-Exiting the tour
+Exiting the Tour

 The exit is via the tour shop which is flat-level access in the lower ground floor level and returning to the front of the building via the entrance steps.